Toolbox trade wars: How a sure winner in U.S. dispute has yet to reap benefits

 Liss said most workers here are unaware how close the plant came to shutting down or how tenuous the situation remains.
 And even those who do know, like the director of operations Tom St. Germain, tend not to talk about the political atmosphere that seems to be helping U.S. producers like them.

-Germain said he likes President Trump, but added that “if he shut his mouth and did his job, he’d be more successful.”
+Germain said he likes President Trump, but added that“if he shut his mouth and did his job, he’d be more successful.”

 Liss calls St. Germain almost every day to check whether big orders are rolling in.